 A CEO Search Committee Chair's Checklist

 If you are the chair of a search committee you have a daunting list of factors to consider.
-A CEO search involves far more than posting an ad, collecting resumes and scheduling a few interviews.
+A CEO search involves far more than posting an ad, collecting resumes and scheduling a few (virtual) interviews.
+(This short video outlines how we identify potential candidates, but a search committee's work goes much deeper than that.)

 There are many important governance factors to consider: